-5 Best Sounding Parlour Guitars (Perfect for Your Travels!)
+5 Best Sounding Parlour Guitars in 2022 (Perfect for Your Travels!)

-Parlour guitars, small travel guitars, 3/4 short-scale guitars: we've found you 5 of the best sounding ones for sale right now
+Parlour guitars, small travel guitars, short-scale guitars: we've found you 5 of the best ones for sale right now

 What is a parlour guitar?

-Parlour guitars - aka mini or travel guitars - are a small bodied, short scale length type of acoustic guitar popularised in the late 1800’s to early 1900’s.
-Perfect travel guitars because of their small size, thanks to the internal bracing some parlour guitars produce a surprisingly warm punchy sound.
+Parlour guitars (also spelt parlor) - aka mini or travel guitars - are a small-bodied, short scale length type of acoustic guitar popularised in the late 1800s to early 1900s.
+Perfect travel guitars because of their small size; some parlour guitars produce a surprisingly warm punchy sound thanks to the internal bracing.

 Other names for parlour guitars

 - ¾ length scale guitar